fraterrisus/walkthroughs/dragon-wars/README.md

 I mentioned this already under [Health and Stun](#health-and-stun), but I find the "target a slot, not a party member" thing to be very strange and also very annoying.
 "Hey, *you're* not Thog!"

+If you pay a healer for healing — and I've pretty much never done it except to test it out for the purpose of writing this guide — the game will automatically pool all of your gold with the first PC. *Dragon Wars* stores a character's gold haul in a four-byte number, meaning they can carry around $4.3 billion before something bad happens, so unlike some other games   I could name (**cough** *[Deathlord](../deathlord/walkthrough.md)* **cough**) this doesn't have any sort of destructive effect.
+It's just a little confusing the next time you go to look for who has all the gold in the party.

 There are a few maps that allow you to use *D:Soften Stone* to pass through the ostensible "outer" walls of the map.
 If the map doesn't have the "wrapping" flag set (i.e. the Kingshome Dungeon, Dwarf Clan Hall) this allows you to go wandering so far off-course that the automap stops drawing anything.
 If you keep moving far enough in one direction, the map will eventually wrap around and you'll find the opposite edge of the map, like Columbus trying to find India.
 Since the X and Y coordinates of your party are kept in 8-bit registers, this seems to happen at 256 steps.
 You won't find anything interesting out there except the odd random encounter, so this is more of a curiosity than anything.

 If you're running around inside the outer walls of Purgatory, and you encounter some King's Guard, and you run away, the game dumps you back at the start square as if you've been "captured" again.
 (At least it doesn't take all your inventory and gold.)